Shnob/zzd/README.md

 Functional help page printed on `zzd --help` or when passed malformed arguments.

-Currently disregards the user's selected input and output files and uses stdin and stdout instead.
+Currently disregards the user's selected output file and uses stdout instead.

 ## Next Steps

-- Allow optional input from files
 - Allow optional output to files
 - Handle invalid arguments (e.g. column length must be >0)
+- Investigate exactly which heap allocations are required for the input/output reader initialization